Skip to Content

 You don’t have to commit to the full distance though, as there are plenty of shorter stretches available to give you a taste of the Cotswold Way.
 We picked eight of our favourite circular walks along the Cotswold Way from 2.5 to 6 miles, but you can also choose a linear stretch between two towns or villages and then take public transport or a taxi back to your starting point.

-Watch a film under the stars this summer at an outdoor film screening in some of the area’s most spectacular venues.
-The Alfresco Film Co are hosting screenings of films including Top Gun: Maverick, Ferris Bueller’s Day Off, Pretty Woman, Dirty Dancing and Grease between June and September.
-This year’s Cotswold venues are Cowley Manor and Ellenborough Park hotels, Cirencester Park, Sandford Parks Lido and the Cotswold Country Park and Beach.
+Grab your popcorn and watch a film under the stars this summer at an outdoor film screening.
+The Alfresco Film Co are hosting screenings of several different films between June and September, including Mamma Mia!, Top Gun Maverick, Wicked and Finding Nemo.
+Cotswold venues this year include Cowley Manor and Ellenborough Park hotels and the Cheltenham Lido.

 Cool off